hitensaxena/spiritual-blog/README.md

 ### 🔧 Troubleshooting Deployment Issues

+**Build fails with PostCSS/Tailwind errors:**
+- The project uses Tailwind CSS v4 alpha with the `@tailwindcss/postcss` plugin
+- Make sure both `tailwindcss` and `@tailwindcss/postcss` are installed in devDependencies
+- PostCSS configuration is set to use CommonJS format for better compatibility

 **Build fails with plugin errors:**
 - The `netlify.toml` has optional plugins commented out to avoid dependency issues
 - If you want to add plugins, install them first: `npm install -D @netlify/plugin-sitemap`